TaylorJC/luasm/README.md

 game_state_machine.menu.onexit = function(self, exit_msg) print("Leaving menu: " .. exit_msg) end

 -- Transition from multi-edged states using machine:transition(to_state, ...)
-game_state_machine:transition('settings', 'Have fun in settings!') -- Executes game_state_machine.menu:onexit; prints "Leaving menu: Have fun in settings!" print(game_state_machine.current()) -- settings
+-- Sends the string 'Have fun in settings!' to the onexit callback of the current state and to the onenter callback of settings game_state_machine:transition('settings', 'Have fun in settings!') -- prints "Leaving menu: Have fun in settings!" print(game_state_machine.current()) -- settings

 -- Alternatively, reference the to_state's transition directly using machine.state.transition(...)